yihan0917/my-sharepoint-mcp/docs/auth_guide.md

 1. Navigate to **API permissions** → **Add a permission** → **Microsoft Graph** → **Application permissions**
 2. Add the following permissions:
+   - `Sites.Read.All` - Read files in all site collections
+   - `Sites.ReadWrite.All` - Read and write items in all site collections
+   - `Sites.Manage.All` - Create new sites and manage site collections
    - `Files.Read.All` - Read files in all site collections
-   - `Sites.Read.All` - Read items in all site collections
-   - `Sites.ReadWrite.All` - Read and write items in all site collections (if you need write access)
+   - `Files.ReadWrite.All` - Read and write files in all site collections
    - `User.Read.All` - Read all users' profiles
 3. Click **Add permissions**
 4. Click **Grant admin consent for [Your Organization]**

+> **NOTE**: The `Sites.Manage.All` permission is required for creating sites.
+If you don't need this functionality, you can omit this permission.

 ## Step 5: Update Your Configuration